The King's Academy, Middlesbrough: Academic achievement

 In the academy's first Ofsted report in 2005 it was described as "a good school with many strong features".
 In its second Ofsted report in 2009 it was described as "a good school with many outstanding features".
 Ofsted report gradings in 2009 were "Outstanding" for Care, Guidance and Support and for Personal Development and Well-being and "Good" in all other areas.

 In its first nine years of operation, the academy increased its GCSE pass rate (5 A–C) from 34% in 2004 to 89% in 2012 In 2007, 2008, 2010 and 2011 it was given a Contextual Value Added (CVA) score that placed it in the top 10% of all schools nationally for the progress its students make between the start of Year 7 and the end of Year 11.
 In January 2009, The Guardian newspaper ranked The King's Academy amongst the top 50 most improved secondary schools in the country.
 The academy runs a sixth form, where examination results have improved consistently over the last four years.

-The academy has a non-denominational Christian ethos.

-Even before it opened, opponents of City Academies and of the Emmanuel Schools Foundation, including the prominent British scientist and atheist Richard Dawkins, claimed that the Academy would teach creationism in science lessons; this allegation was published in the national press and repeated for a few years.
+Even before it opened, opponents of City Academies and of the Emmanuel Schools Foundation, including the British scientist and atheist Richard Dawkins, claimed that the Academy would teach creationism in science lessons; this allegation was published in the national press and repeated for a few years.

 However, the school consistently denied teaching creationism.
 Finally, in 2006, The Guardian visited the school and published a strongly supportive article, emphasising that associating the school with creationism "couldn't be more wrong."